-While Morocco's borders remain closed and the locals are looking down the barrel of a Summer with no tourists - the once bustling medina of Marrakech is devastatingly empty.
-The traders and artisans have come out of the economically crippling 3 month hard lockdown, and while they can now go back to work, there's no one to buy their wares.
+While Morocco's borders remain closed, the local traders and artisans are looking down the barrel of a Summer with no tourists - and the once bustling medina of Marrakech is devastatingly empty.
+Morocco has just emerged out of an economically crippling 3 month hard lockdown, and while they can now go back to work, there's no one to buy their wares.

-You can follow along at the @marrakechartisanfund to see the magic unfold.
+You can follow along at the @marrakechartisanfund to see their work unfold.
 There's some beautiful photography and stories of the talented and passionate artisans that this fund is supporting, and showcasing their incredible workmanship.

-I've been making personal donations to the Artisan fund, as well as the Amal Non Profit - Hope for 1000 families campaign, and other local initiatives that are providing assistance to Nomad families in the Sahara.
+I've been making personal donations to the Artisan fund, as well as the Amal Non Profit - Hope for 1000 families campaign, and to friends running other local initiatives that are providing assistance to families in the Sahara.
 And for the next month - for every rug sale at Nouvelle Nomad I'll be sending another $50 to the Marrakech Artisan Fund.

 Stay tuned for how Nouvelle Nomad will be supporting this and other initiatives in Marrakech going forward - as this current situation will be affecting the way the locals live, earn and trade for many months and even years to come.